PureCycle Technologies call volume above normal and directionally bullish

-Bullish option flow detected in PureCycle Technologies (PCT) with 2,226 calls trading, 1.2x expected, and implied vol increasing over 3 points to 108.01%.
-11/1 weekly 11.5 calls and 10/25 weekly 11 puts are the most active options, with total volume in those strikes near 1,900 contracts.
-The Put/Call Ratio is 0.38.
-Earnings are expected on November 5th.
+Bullish option flow detected in PureCycle Technologies (PCT) with 23,539 calls trading, 9x expected, and implied vol increasing over 24 points to 120.14%.
+10/25 weekly 12.5 calls and 11/1 weekly 13 calls are the most active options, with total volume in those strikes near 6,400 contracts.
+The Put/Call Ratio is 0.07.
+Earnings are expected on November 6th.

 Published first on TheFly – the ultimate source for real-time, market-moving breaking financial news.
 Try Now>>